 Why?
 Because a shark attack provides an instant boost in circulation.
 While a horrific one, where a death is involved, produces a huge spike in ratings.

-A good example of this is the report by Australia’s Sydney tabloid the Daily Telegraph on the tragic loss of Japanese surfer Tadashi Nakahara at Shelly Beach in Ballina.
+A good example of this is the report by the Australian tabloid the Daily Telegraph on the tragic loss of Japanese surfer Tadashi Nakahara at Shelly Beach in Ballina.

 Nakahara’s death received the full treatment.
 Complete with references to “MONSTER” sharks and the need for shark nets!